 Related to my teaching, I have experience in both teaching students on a variety of health and rehabilitation topics, but also developing new programs and curriculums.
 I have given lectures on falls prevention, the effect of microgravity on bones, bone health and aging, non-pharmacological management of osteoporosis, cardiovascular and respiratory response to exercise, and exercise prescription for older adults.
 I have worked closely with a physician to offer an exercise class to people with osteoporosis, where I developed the program and taught the exercise class.
 I am one of only a handful of individuals trained to teach BoneFit, a training course for clinicians to learn more about how to prescribe exercise to people with osteoporosis.
 Finally, through my PhD project I developed an online education program, teaching adults about non-pharmacological management of osteoporosis.
 Beyond an academic setting, I worked as a swim instructor and first aid instructor for many years.
 My experience teaching in these different contexts will serve me well as a foundation for my teaching.
-I would be able to confidently teach in the departments of Physical Therapy and Kinesiology, and teach specialized course on activity and again across all departments in the Faculty of Health Sciences.
+I would be able to confidently teach in the departments of Physical Therapy and Kinesiology, and teach specialized course on activity and aging across all departments in the Faculty of Health Sciences.

 My teaching philosophy is to encourage the students to become curious, life-long learners who take ownership of their learning and learn to apply it practice.
 I will create a safe learning environment where students are encouraged to ask questions and learn both independently and in small peer-groups.
 I believe the unique skills and life experiences each person brings to cases are topical discussions providing opportunities for mutual understanding and growth.
 I will create a learning environment that provides students with up-to-date evidence, and provide the students with tools on how to practically apply the theory.
-Recognizing that physical therapists play important roles as patient educators and hands on clinicians I will ensure that I instruct and evaluate competencies in these roles.

 In my research and teaching I will strive to be equitable, diverse, and inclusive (EDI).
 My classroom and lab will be safe places for the students to learn and engage with excellence, integrity, respect, academic freedom, and accountability.
 I recognize the importance of language and I will ensure that my language reflects inclusivity.
-I will also advocate for equity entitled groups by speaking up when I see inequality, listening to the struggles that people have faced and continuing to research and learn about marginalized people including Indigenous peoples, people with disabilities, 2SLGBTQIA+, and people of different faiths.
+I will also advocate for equity seeking groups by speaking up when I see inequality, listening to the struggles that people have faced and continuing to research and learn about marginalized people including Indigenous peoples, people with disabilities, 2SLGBTQIA+, and people of different faiths.
 I will also integrate an EDI lens into my research, taking special considerations of EDI when developing research questions, in the outcome measures, in the analysis and interpretation of the results.

 I am highly committed to achieving and excelling in as a Tier 2 Canada Research Chair in Activity and Aging.
 I believe that my past experiences teaching those of all ages both in person and virtually, devotion to inclusion, strong community partner organization relationships, as well as my skills, dedication and knowledge will make me an asset to the Faculty of Health Sciences.